-III.
-Social Transformation and the Creation of a Learning Society
+Social transformation and the creation of a learning society31

-While I have been discussing the economics of development, that subject cannot be separated from broader aspects of societal transformation, as Hirschman emphasized in his writings.
+While I have been discussing the economics of development, that subject cannot be separated from broader aspects of societal transformation,32 as Hirschman (1958) emphasised in his writings.
 For instance, race and caste are social constructs that effectively inhibit the human development of large parts of the population in many parts of the world.
 The study of how these constructs get formed, and how they change is thus a central part of developmental studies.
-So far in this lecture, I have emphasized the creation of a learning society.
+So far in this paper, I have emphasised the creation of a learning society.
 The economics of doing so entails policies that change sectoral composition.
 But at the root of success is changing mindsets.
-At the center of that task is the education system, and how it inculcates attitudes towards change and skills of learning.
-Other policies (e.g. legal systems, gender based microcredit schemes, affirmative action programs) too can play an important role.
+At the centre of that task is the education system, and how it inculcates attitudes towards change and skills of learning.
+Other policies (e.g., legal systems, gender based microcredit schemes, affirmative action programs) too can play an important role.

-Myrdal, in his studies of South Asia, focused on these issues.
-He argued, in effect, that certain social constructs affect behavior and were part of what might be called a dysfunctional economic and social equilibrium that could persist.
-But he did not address the question of the mechanisms by which such social constructs are created, evolve, or collapse.
+Myrdal (1968), in his studies of South Asia, focused on these issues.
+He argued, in effect, that certain social constructs affect behaviour and were part of what might be called a dysfunctional economic and social equilibrium that could persist.
+But he did not address the question of the mechanisms by which such social constructs are created, evolve or collapse.
 Nor did he ask how we might reconcile such constructions of the developmental process with the usual approaches taken by economists.
-In recent work with Karla Hoff, I have been attempting to construct a general approach to societal evolution that
+In recent work with Karla Hoff, I have been attempting to construct a general approach to societal evolution that clarifies the critical-and unrealistic-assumptions about individual behaviour and cognition that underlie what has become the dominant developmental model within the economics literature.
+This work provides some insights into why Myrdal's predictions concerning Asia's prospects could have been so far off the mark.